Uncle Waffles

 Lungelihle Zwane (born 30 March 2000) known professionally as Uncle Waffles, is a Swazi DJ and record producer based in South Africa.
-She is noted for her work in the amapiano genre and her dance abilities, with Billboard describing her as the "princess of amapiano".
-Her debut single,"Tanzania", reached number one in South Africa, where it is certified 7× platinum.
+She is noted for her work in the amapiano genre and her dance abilities, with Billboard describing her as the "Princess of Amapiano".
+Her debut single,"Tanzania", reached number one in South Africa, where it is certified platinum seven times.

 Early life

 Zwane was born and raised in Eswatini (formerly Swaziland).
 She didn't know her parents and had been brought up by her grandma through her childhood years, until she reconciled with her mother as a teenager with whom she had a strained relationship thereafter.
 Zwane grew up listening to South African house and kwaito music from artists such as Black Coffee, Lebo Mathosa and DJ Kent.
 Before her success as a DJ, Zwane used to be a television presenter on Studio1 on Eswatini TV, but was replaced in January 2022 after parting from the show.
 It was here that she first was introduced to DJ'ing by a friend who also worked at the studio, as there was a fifteen-year old set of DJ decks there.
 She then emigrated to South Africa to attend university.